paulscherrerinstitute/pyscan/README.md

               settings=settings)
 ```

-In the following chapters each component will be explained in more details:
+In the following chapters, each component will be explained in more details:

 - **Positioner**: Generates positions, according to the input values, on which to place the writables.
 - **Writables**: PVs (motors, in most cases) to move according to the positioner values.